vm75/sweph.dart/README.md

 # Sweph

-Cross-platform bindings of Swiss Ephemeris APIs for Flutter/Dart.
+Cross-platform bindings of Swiss Ephemeris APIs for Flutter.
 Everything you need to create Astrology and Astronomy applications with Dart and Flutter.

 * 100% API coverage
 * Dart friendly parameters and return values
-* Intended to be supported on Android, iOS, Linux, MacOS, Windows (not tested on iOS/MacOS)
+* Supported on all platforms
 * Version matched with source

 References: